owncloud/web/README.md

 In the local Phoenix checkout, copy the `config.json.sample` file to `config.json` and adjust it accordingly:

-- Set the "server" key to the URL of the ownCloud server including path, make sure to include a **trailing slash**
+- Set the "server" key to the URL of the ownCloud server including path.
+If the URL contains a path, please also add a **trailing slash** there.
 - Set the "clientId" key to the **client identifier** as copied from the "User Authentication" section before.
 - Adjust "url" and "authUrl" using the ownCloud server URL as prefix for both
 - Optionally adjust "apps" for the list of apps to be loaded.
 These match the app names inside the "apps" folder.